 This is not the first year of benchmarking the NTA’s against international standards and as a result in 2020 two teachers from Limpopo participated in the international awards where Ms Cynthia Mokhudu was nominated as a top ten finalist in the Global Teacher Prize and Mrs Bridget Sinyosi became the first place winner in the African Union Teacher Prize.

 Due to the COVID-19 pandemic the Department of Basic Education cannot host the NTA awards 2021 edition as it did in previous years.
-However, plans are underway to host a hybrid event for the 21st edition of the NTA on the 5th of October 2021 during National Teachers' month.
-The event will be limited to the attendance of the top three winners in each province, sponsors, senior education officials key stakeholders.
+However, plans are underway to host a hybrid event for the 21st edition of the NTA on the 6th of October 2021 during National Teachers' month.

 Hence, the reimagined NTA which has been tailored differently and these additional models has been infused including adherence to the COVID-19 protocols and alert levels.